kora-projects/kora-docs/mkdocs/blog/en/neuro-era-framework-matters-more-community.md

 ---

-## Generated Code Turns Framework Behavior Into Reviewable Evidence
+## Generated Code Turns Framework Behavior Into Reviewable Evidence { #generated-code-evidence }

 Code generation sometimes gets discussed as though its only purpose were performance or reducing boilerplate.
 In Kora, its more interesting property for AI-assisted development is transparency.